The while

 This do-while

-loop prompts the user to enter “y” or “n” to confirm if they want to continue.
-The block of code is executed at least once and then repeated while the user does not enter a valid response.
+loop asks the user to enter “y” or “n” to confirm if they want to continue.
+The code block executes at least once and then repeats while the user does not enter a valid response.

-These examples are intended to show how to use the while
+These examples are intended to show how to use while

 and do-while